Andrea has a background in Myers-Briggs and Western astrology. She mostly writes about relationships.

 Neptune teaches people how to find freedom from the demands of their egos.
 There are basically two religions in this world: charitas or avarice.
 Charitas is a Latin word for love, benevolence, offering, and charity.
 Charitas is about loving others as yourself, caring about the needs of others, and finding a sense of humility.
 Avarice is all about greed, selfishness, and focusing solely on oneself.

 Neptune's orbit in the heavens is slow.
 The further away a planet is from the Sun, the longer it takes to complete an orbit.
 It takes a long time to reach spiritual fulfillment, and people don't typically switch from avarice to charitas in a single night.
 It takes consistent work and action to show you care about others.

 The outer planets also tend to influence not just a person but whole generations.
 The tones of Neptune can be felt by a group of people.

 Faith and Hope

 Those ruled by Neptune have childlike faith, and they can find the bright light in the darkest of times.
-Pisces has a deeper, richer understanding of life than all the other signs.
-Pisces wants to help people see the light, the possibilities in our cosmos, and show that every individual has meaning.
-There is meaning to be found in both the greater scale of things, and in the minuscule more intimate interactions.
+Pisces has a deeper, richer understanding of life than the other signs.
+Pisces wants to help people see the light, the possibilities in our cosmos, and show that every individual has a purpose.
+There is meaning to be found in both the greater scale of things and the minuscule, more intimate interactions.

 Bottom line: Pisces types can be amazingly good people.
 They have wonderful imaginations that can take us to extraordinary places.
 They can also spiral out of control and fall into despair because the world is so different from the magical place they want for all of us.